psychospace/psychospace.info/✼ Lore/Magic/Rites/Telepathy.md

 # Facets

 There are several, individual facets of telepathy.
 An individual telepath may be capable of one facet without being capable of another.

+Many telepaths are *unwilling*, able to perceive other's thoughts as clearly as their own, with no natural way of closing off this [[Magic#Latent|latent effect]].

 Similar to [[Portal|teleportation]], a telepath needs a "conduit", "destination", and "source", each of which contribute to its particular manifestation's [[tribute]].
 Though traditionally occuring through the medium of the [[air]], some manifestations of telepathy have different [[Phoreus field|phoreuses]] and thus different transfer methods, ranges and complexities of messaging possible.